 Toxic people, toxic talk on social media, just have no place in my life anymore.

 Even conversations I wasn’t a part of that would inexplicably show up in my feed (which I now know showed up for a purpose), I couldn’t erase out of my mind because anxiety does that.
 It doesn’t let you forget anything.
 Ever.

-When I finally did deactivate my account, it was a quiet Saturday afternoon.
-Originally, I hadn’t planned to do it because of losing all of my pictures and memories but I did what is called a temporary deactivation so that the pictures and memories won’t entirely go away but with that deactivation, my Messenger did go away, so if that was the only way to get in touch with me before, you won’t be able to reach me that way going forward.
+When I finally deactivated my account, it was a quiet Saturday afternoon.
+Originally, I hadn’t planned to do it because of losing all of my pictures and memories but I did what is called a temporary deactivation so that the pictures and memories won’t entirely go away but with that deactivation, my Messenger went away, so if that was the only way to get in touch with me before, you won’t be able to reach me that way in the future.
 You can however email me through the blog and I will give you my number so we can text.
-I am sorry we didn’t connect before I pulled the plug but I made the decision on the fly.
+I am sorry we didn’t connect before I pulled the plug, but I decided on the fly.
 I was just ready to be done and move forward.